2C-B-5-hemiFLY-α6: History

 2C-B-F-hemiFLY-α6 was first described in the scientific literature by 1995.
-The compound resulted in conclusions that phenethylamines and lysergamides do not necessarily interact with the serotonin 5-HT_{2A} receptor in the same manner.
+The compound resulted in research that discovered that phenethylamines and lysergamides do not necessarily interact with the serotonin 5-HT_{2A} receptor in the same manner.
 Following the negative findings, further investigation in this area was discontinued.

 Analogues

-An analogue of 2C-B-5-hemiFLY-α6 with the amine modified showed not only high-affinity partial agonism at the serotonin 5-HT_{2A} receptor but also partially substituted for LSD and DOI in rodent drug discrimination tests.
+An analogue of 2C-B-5-hemiFLY-α6 with the amine modified showed not only high-affinity partial agonism at the serotonin 5-HT_{2A} receptor but also partially substituted for LSD and/or DOI in rodent tests.